 In the beta not much was explained as far as the story goes, or if there will be one.
 You awaken in a lava pit as your skin is slowly repaired, but by the time you can take control of your character you are fully restored.
 There are three locations where you can spawn in on the map, which are all located in the south.
-As you go throughout the game you level up by gathering resources, build your base, learn different spells and armour to progress yourself through the game, and take on harder and harder creatures.
+As you go throughout the game you level up by gathering resources, building your base, learning different spells and gaining armour to progress yourself through the game, and take on harder and harder creatures.

 I enjoyed the beta for Citadel: Forged with Fire quite a lot and spent most of my Friday and Saturday playing the game when I was not busy with work.
 The game was new and refreshing, so I found myself jumping a lot because I didn't know what a certain noise was or that it looked like you were struck by a meteor every time you levelled up.
 That last one made me chuckle a tad once I figured out what had happened.
 In one part of the game I came across a fairy looking creature and found out the hard way that it was not friendly.
 There were some bugs and glitches that I found, and you can tell the game was going to be in early access.

 Some of the positives of the game were that the game seems to be balancing the RPG and open world aspects quite well.
 For me at least, the game is rather fun, with the building aspect of the game being rather straight forward and easy to pick up.
 Once you level up and get your bearings, you can start taking out some of the lower creatures easily.
 The community that was on the server I played on was nice and willing to help out.
 An encouraging sign was that the team behind this game seem keen on finding bugs and encouraged players to let them know if they found anything problematic.
 As a result, there were a few updates during the beta and the developers even apologised on the main screen of the game for some of the known bugs.